odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/coco-labs-environment.md

 ![First Lab Notebook](/egeria-docs/education/tutorials/jupyter-tutorial/jupyter-notebook-browser-window.png)

-In the navigator on the left of this Windows, navigate to the *read-me-first* and start following the instructions.
+In the navigator on the left of this Windows, navigate to the **read-me-first** and start following the instructions.
 We've tried to add lots of explanation at each stage to guide you through how Egeria can be used in a real environment.

-There is more material to run in the Open metadata Labs than can be done in 30 minutes.
+There is more material to run in the Open metadata Labs than can be done in this dojo.
 The purpose of this session is to ensure that you can set up the environment so you can run it at you leisure when every you want to.

 In addition, these labs (like everything else in Egeria) is evolving rapidly so it is worth checking back from time to time to see what is new.
 This also means some of the labs are incomplete.
 Visit the slack channel to check if you get problems.

+## Next step

+Let's move on to a [summary](/egeria-docs/education/egeria-dojo/running-egeria/running-egeria-summary)

 --8<-- "snippets/abbr.md"